Skylab: Launchers

+Skylab Revisit

+In 1971, before Skylab launched, NASA studied the potential of adding another mission to the three already planned.
+Called Skylab Revisit, two options were examined.
+First was an open ended mission that would launch within 30 days after Skylab 4, aiming to last 56 days.
+The second would visit the station a year after the last crew had left to determine the health and habitability of the station after two years in space.

+Neither option was rated highly.
+The first option's chance of mission success was considered uncertain at best, and the second's even worse given the expected dearth of food, water, and oxygen supplies and the degraded condition of Skylab's system after two years in orbit.

 Skylab Rescue

 There was a Skylab Rescue mission assembled for the second crewed mission to Skylab, but it was not needed.
 Another rescue mission was assembled for the last Skylab and was also on standby for ASTP.
-That launch stack might have been used for Skylab 5 (which would have been the fourth crewed Skylab mission), but this was cancelled and the SA-209 Saturn IB rocket was put on display at NASA Kennedy Space Center.
+These missions used a backup Saturn IB rocket (SA-209) and CSM module (CSM-119).

 Skylab 5

-Skylab 5 would have been a short 20-day mission to conduct more scientific experiments and use the Apollo's Service Propulsion System engine to boost Skylab into a higher orbit.
+Skylab 5 would have been a short 20-day mission in April 1974 to conduct more scientific experiments and use the Apollo's Service Propulsion System engine to boost Skylab into a higher orbit, supporting later station use by the Space Shuttle.

 Vance Brand (commander), William B. Lenoir (science pilot), and Don Lind (pilot) would have been the crew for this mission, with Brand and Lind being the prime crew for the Skylab Rescue flights.
 Brand and Lind also trained for a mission that would have aimed Skylab for a controlled deorbit.

-The mission would have launched in April 1974 and supported later use by the Space Shuttle by boosting the station to higher orbit.
+Skylab 5 would have used the SA-209 rocket and CMS-119 on standby for Skylab Rescue.
+Upon its cancellation the rocket was put on display at NASA Kennedy Space Center.

 Skylab B

 In addition to the flown Skylab space station, a second flight-quality backup Skylab space station had been built during the program.
 NASA considered using it for a second station in May 1973 or later, to be called Skylab B (S-IVB 515), but decided against it.
 Launching another Skylab with another Saturn V rocket would have been very costly, and it was decided to spend this money on the development of the Space Shuttle instead.

-The backup is on display at the National Air and Space Museum in Washington, D.C.
+NASA transferred Skylab B to the National Air and Space Museum in 1975.
+On display in the museum's Space Hall since 1976, the orbital workshop has been slightly modified to permit viewers to walk through the living quarters.